 What Is Rabindranath Tagore’s Real Name?

 Rabindranath Tagore was born Rabindranath Thakur.
 The name Tagore was anglicized from Thakur to Tagore.
-His family’s original surname was ”Kushari,” but then changed to Thakur and Tagore.
+His family’s original surname was ”Kushari,” but then it changed to Thakur and Tagore.

 What Are Some Rabindranath Famous Quotes?